Project-Owl/dms-lite/README.md

 1. chmod u+x WiFi-install.sh will make the code excutable
 2. ./install.sh will make the code run
 3. sit back and kick up your feet because install will take a bit

+NOTE: *You need an Internet Connection to install the packages and the DMS LITE application.
+After the Raspberry Pi is turned into an Access Point it doesn't have WiFi capabilities anymore and you will need a LAN connection for final setup.*

 After you have installed the required dependencies you can the two scripts.